gooddata/freeipa-manager/README.md

 that will define roles (in accordance with RBAC) necessary for membership in certain groups.
 The tool should process these labels and ensure that group membership is only granted if all the defined criteria are met.
-### Membership nesting control
-The integrity checking module of the tool should allow for ensuring a given maximum level of membership entity nesting, so that long and non-transparent "paths" in the membership graph can be avoided.
 ### Improved stand-alone functionality
 Currently, we use a (proprietary) wrapper script to facilitate the run of the tool.
 This includes, for instance, dispatch of results to a monitoring tool.
 Such functionality